FreeCAD/FreeCAD-documentation/wiki/HiDPI_support.md

 In OS, for example in GNOME, cursor size appears to be fixed in terms of virtual pixels.
 That is, it respects the device pixel ratio (keep the same apparent size).
 But it does increase when you change the display resolution (that is, stays the same in pixels, but increase in apparent size).

-For example, here\'s a default setting for virtual pixels in GNOME   *
+For example, here\'s a default setting for virtual pixels in GNOME:

     ~$ gsettings get org.gnome.desktop.interface cursor-size
     64